Gumrah (1963 film)

 Gumrah is a 1963 Hindi-language romantic drama film produced and directed by B. R. Chopra.

-The film stars Sunil Dutt, Ashok Kumar, Mala Sinha, Nirupa Roy, Deven Verma and Shashikala.
+The film stars Ashok Kumar, Sunil Dutt, Mala Sinha, Nirupa Roy, Deven Verma and Shashikala.
 The music was composed by Ravi and the lyrics were by Sahir Ludhianvi.

 The film was a box office success.
 It was remade in Malayalam as Vivahitha (1970).
 The 2005 film Bewafaa was reported to be a rehash of this movie.
-For her performance, Shashikala won the Filmfare Award for Best Supporting Actress.
+For her performance, Shashikala won the Filmfare Award for Best Supporting Actress for the 1963 film Gumrah.

+The film, noted for its bold theme at the time (a woman who restarts a relationship with an old lover after her marriage), was said to be inspired by the alleged love story between Dilip Kumar and Kamini Kaushal.

 Plot

 Meena and Kamla are two daughters of a wealthy Nainital resident.
-While Kamla lives with her established attorney husband, Ashok, in Mumbai, Meena is in love with artist-singer Rajendra.
+While Kamla lives with her well-established attorney husband, Ashok, in Mumbai, Meena is in love with artist-singer Rajendra.
 When Kamla comes to Nainital for her delivery, she becomes aware of Meena's affair and plans to get her married to Rajendra.
 Ashok however, is totally unaware of this fact.

 Before Kamla can do this, she dies after falling off a cliff near her father's home.
 Afraid that her sister's children will be ill-treated by a stepmother, Meena is compelled to marry Ashok.
 Ashok does not know about her love affair with Rajendra.
 For a while things go well, until she meets Rajendra again.
 He follows her to Mumbai, and they begin meeting secretly.

 One day, Meena is caught by Leela, a woman who claims to be Rajendra's wife and who proceeds to blackmail her.
 Meena's life comes to a crisis, and she is forced to make a choice between Rajendra and Ashok.

 Later Meena realizes that Leela is not Rajendra's wife and she attempts to kill her in anger but her husband Ashok stopped her.
 Ashok tells Meena that Leela is his secretary and he told his secretary to do that.
 Ashok tells Meena that she can go with Rajendra.
-Rajendra comes to Ashok's home but Meena tells him that there is no Meena but only Mrs. Ashok and she tells him to forget her.
+Rajendra comes to Ashok's home but Meena tells him that there is no Meena but only 'Mrs. Ashok' and she tells him to forget her.
 Then she apologizes to Ashok and Ashok forgives her.
 The film ends with the message "And they lived happily thereafter".

 The movie examines the conflict of a married woman who is caught between her feelings for her lover and her duty to her husband and family.
 A bold theme for the times (1963), the same conflict is examined again in several south Indian films like Abhinandana (1988) and also the 2005 Akshay Kumar-starrer Bewafaa.